LydiaSevelt/gepetools/README.md

    ```

 3. *CURRENTLY NOT WORKING* There are also files in profile.d that can be sourced
    at job startup.
-Currently using them does not work for me, and improper number
+Currently using them does not work for me, an improper number
    of MPI process will be created, or will not be distributed correctly.
-These
+For these
    startup scripts to work you need to modify the hardcoded SGE_ROOT path, however
    if you have your spool directory in a different directory, then you will have
    to supply the path to your spool directory so that the job environment files